scripting/feedlandInstall/worknotes.md

+#### 10/14/23; 11:12:38 AM by DW -- v0.6.0

+Instructions to upgrade a FeedLand installation to support reading lists.

 #### 10/3/23; 3:57:17 PM by DW

 Added two index creation commands to the end of <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.sql">setup.sql</a>.
 These had been added manually to feedland.org, but not documented here.
 They improve performance for rivers of lots of feeds like my <i>All</i> category.